RandyRomero/Cheatsheets/golang/beginner_tutorial/13_interfaces/interfaces.md

 ### What is the purpose of interfaces?
 What problem do they solve?

-Inteface makes possible to perform operations in bulk on a different types as long as these types implement the same interface.
+Interface makes possible to perform operations in bulk on a different types as long as these types implement the same interface.

 To perform something on types Cat, Dog, Parrot in Python you can just put them in list